Paddy Christie: Inter-county

 He made his inter-county senior debut for the Dublin against Armagh in April 1995.

 He was selected in the 2002 GAA All Stars Awards team at full-back.

 He won three Leinster Senior Football Championship medals, in 2002, 2005 and 2006.
 He collected a 2006 Leinster championship medal, despite not appearing in any of the matches.

 He served as Dublin captain in 2005.

 He built himself a "cult following" among Dublin supporters.
 Christie was expected to make his re-appearance in the Dublin full-back line during the first round of the 2007 National Football League.
 This changed however, when Christie retired and dedicated himself to completing his Masters at University.

 Managerial career

-Long after retiring as a player he joined the Tipperary backroom management team led by David Power, which won the 2020 Munster Senior Football Championship, their first in 85 years, fittingly on the centenary weekend of Bloody Sunday at Croke Park in 1920; this role saw Christie return to his roots as he is the son of a Dublin man and Tipperary women.
+Long after retiring as a player he joined the Tipperary backroom management team led by David Power, which won the 2020 Munster Senior Football Championship, their first in 85 years.

-He spent summers with his family in Lorrha, has managed the DCU football team and is principal of Kilcoskan National School in North Dublin.

 In February 2021, he succeeded Tom McGlinchey as manager of the Tipperary under-20s.

 In August 2022, he was appointed as manager of the Longford senior football team.